weltliteratur/blog/_posts/2016-05-18-Fefe-Research-Institute.markdown

 ## 7-Grams

-The 7-grams are the best and prove to be **real Fefe earworms**, don't they?
+The 7-grams are simply a class of their own and prove to be **real Fefe earworms**, don't they?

 | Rank | Frequency | Phrase                                      |
 |------|-----------|---------------------------------------------|